-After comparing 10 desktop publishing programs' layout tools and capabilities, we believe Xara Page & Layout Designer is the best one thanks to its many professional-looking designs, typography capabilities and importing compatibility.
+After comparing the best desktop publishing softwares' layout tools and capabilities, we believe Xara Page & Layout Designer is the best one thanks to its many professional-looking designs, typography capabilities and importing compatibility.
 We were impressed that even with its many graphic design and layout tools it is well organized and easy to use.
 Whether you need it for personal projects or use it for work, Xara can help you create top-quality page layouts.

 Xara Page & Layout Designer has beautiful templates and a sleek interface, making it a good choice for professionals and home users alike.
 It doesn't have as many templates and art assets as other programs, but those it includes are well-designed.

 This software is easy to navigate, so it’s easy to learn how to use its features.
 The master pages feature makes your projects look uniform, and the program includes custom guides and proportional snapping to help you create balanced, symmetrical designs.
 You can also adjust kerning and tracking as well as use text flow so your paragraphs and text look the way you want them.
 In addition, you can import Microsoft Word files and Photoshop PSD files.
 The program also has a spell checker.

 However, this desktop publisher doesn’t include tools to create tables, charts or graphs.
 Also, it comes with roughly 600 templates and 3,000 art assets, which is fewer than other programs have.
 Still, that is plenty for most people.

 In addition to online tutorials, Xara has a user forum and a FAQs page.
 You can also contact a customer service representative by email.

 Microsoft Publisher has several layout and typography tools.
 Also, unlike most of the other programs we reviewed, it lets you create tables, charts and graphs to enhance your projects.